ineiti/fledger/WIP.md

 This file is in place of github issues, as currently I'm mostly developing on my own.

+## Name suggestions:

+- sharea.it
+- webloom.at
+- DanuS.net (Celtic mother goddess associated with abundance and sharing)
+- Maat.li (Egyptian goddess of truth, balance, and shared justice)
+- danu.li - Decentralized Accessible Nexus Union and Ledger Infrastructure

 ## Current high-level goal

 - Store a webpage in fledger